-As you’d expect, Changgyeonggung’s storied past paints an interesting picture for travellers enthralled by Korean history.
-An original 12th-century Koryo Dynasty palace once stood in Changgyeonggung’s place, and it wasn’t until 1483 when King Sejong renovated it as a gift to his father, King Taejong, who was stepping down from the throne.
+Changgyeonggung’s storied past paints an interesting picture for travellers enthralled by Korean history.
+An original 12th-century Koryo Dynasty palace once stood in Changgyeonggung’s place.
+It wasn’t until the late-15th century that it got a facelift.
+In 1483, King Sejong renovated the palace as a gift to his father, King Taejong, who was stepping down from the throne.

 Of this first trio of Seoul palaces in central Jongno-gu, Changgyeonggung Palace is the least impressive.
-Checking out the palace’s magnificent gardens, however, make visiting Changgyeonggung worthwhile.
-Try to time your visit with spring or fall (overall, the best time to visit Seoul) to see the landscape draped in cherry blossoms or blazing fall colours.
+Checking out the palace’s magnificent gardens, however, make visiting worthwhile.

 - Opening Hours: 9:00am to 5:30pm (closed Mondays)